 It can get lonely sometimes.
 Get friends and help him learn to earn friends.

 One of the main reasons parents opt for a second kid is to ensure that their child doesn't get lonely and has someone to support and care for him/her throughout their life.
-However, those with single children are finding alternative ways to ensure that their kids enjoy the same amount of interaction as they would have with their siblings.
+However, those with single children find alternative ways to ensure that their kids enjoy the same amount of interaction as they would have with their siblings.
 Develop their passion.
-Not just a hobby but a passion and that goes for every child.
-Be it music, painting or tennis, an activity outside the realms of academics is therapeutic in nature and one of the best ways to oneself in.
+Not just a hobby but a passion, and that goes for every child.
+Be it music, painting, or tennis, or activity outside the realms of academics is therapeutic in nature and one of the best ways to oneself in.

-Parents should make an effort to expand their circle of friends and give a lot of importance in maintaining good relation with their extended family.
+Parents should make an effort to expand their circle of friends and give importance to maintaining good relations with their extended family.
 Try to plan holidays together amidst company.
 As a result, the child will learn to make friends and will a big friend circle.
 They can spend time at each other's house during weekends and play together in the evening.
-From the time they turn two, teach your child concepts of sharing and giving through stories, gameplay etc. Encourage more interactions within the family and outside, by inviting play dates, so that the child can enhance his/her social skills.
+From the time they turn two, teach your child concepts of sharing and giving through stories, gameplay, etc. Encourage more interactions within the family and outside by inviting play dates so that the child can enhance his/her social skills.

 Teach your child social skills.
-Only children don't have the benefit of the rough-and-tumble of sibling relationships but they can learn about these (losing a game, waiting a turn, joining a group etc) through peer interaction.
+Only children don't benefit from the rough-and-tumble of sibling relationships.
+Still, they can learn about these (losing a game, waiting a turn, joining a group, etc.) through peer interaction.
 To help children succeed in social situations, parents should:

 - Encourage making friends, playing in groups, demonstrate by example how to share, compromise, and show consideration for others.

 - Reward children when they're being considerate and administer consequences when they aren't.